staticdeploy/staticdeploy/website/docs/getting-started-quickstart.md

   [demo-static-app.staticdeploy.io](http://demo-static-app.staticdeploy.io/)
   (note: `demo-static-app.staticdeploy.io` points to `127.0.0.1`)

-- check out the deployment on the management console at [local.staticdeploy.io](http://local.staticdeploy.io/).
+- check out the deployment on the Management Console at [local.staticdeploy.io](http://local.staticdeploy.io/).
 Try modifying the entrypoint configuration and see how [demo-static-app.staticdeploy.io](http://demo-static-app.staticdeploy.io/)